jon-jacky/home/computing.md

   *cyrialize*: By (the) "magic" (of Emacs) I really just mean having a super low barrier to having your code running and working in Emacs.
-You just open your config files, put in a line of code, and then you're done. ...  there are no other programs out there like Emacs.
-You always have to either create your own extension, modify the source code, etc.
+You just open your config files, put in a line of code, and then you're done. ...
-  ...
-Realizing that you could kinda just make whatever you'd like in Emacs is an amazing feeling ...

   *sillysaurusx*: Believe it or not, a lot of it is due to a shared global namespace with global variables as the norm.
 It's hard to capture the qualities you mention without that. ...
-There's more to it than that, of course the design is excellent but convention matters, and elisp has a convention not seen in most other large-scale programming systems.

   *emacsuser31*: Definitely this.
 It just feels so natural to have all those functions in the same scope without dealing with modules,